 - a) Be alert to email traffic, whoever the sender at first glance may appear to be.
 Infectious viruses can arrive in the guise of what purports to be an email from a colleague.
 If you receive an email with an attachment or containing a link, even if it seems to be from a colleague, always question why he or she has sent you that email.
 Ask yourself whether the email raises any reason for suspicion.
 If you harbour any suspicions about the email, please do call the colleague who appears to have sent it to check that he or she was indeed the sender.
 Staff with good IT knowledge can also inspect such emails via "view source" or similar within each email client and this will often include the true origin of an email, including an extension associated with some implausible name and/or improbable country. - b) Never log in to external websites (unless it is Google/G suite or are under the guidance of your school's Head of computing or the IT team).
 Opening any attachment that redirects the user to a website to login, must always be done under specialist supervision from the IT team.
 It is highly unlikely that a colleague will send an attachment that directs a user to a page to log in.
 Users should already be logged in if they are receiving emails and must never log in again.
 This applies no matter how convincing the address bar and web page looks. - c) Even when it is Google/G Suite, check the Google address.
 The user should only be prompted to log in to a legitimate service, such as when opening Google Drive or G Suite for education.
 Users should always check the address bar to verify the web address. - d) Never enable macros on documents or files sent from an external address.
 If, on opening a document any request to enable "Macros" must be declined.
-Many ransomware viruses are embedded in Microsoft Office documents, which trick the user to running a malware macro that then infects the computer. - e) If ever a user is uncertain,, log a request for technical support through the technical support website (KevKall).
+Many ransomware viruses are embedded in Microsoft Office documents, which trick the user to running a malware macro that then infects the computer. - e) If ever a user is uncertain, they should seek the immediate advice of the Head of computing as the e-safety officer.
+Taking a screenshot and sending on to the Head of computing is preferred; staff must not forward the "suspicious" email wherever possible.